przemek-nowicki/runtime-node-refresh/README.md

 The real life example of `RnR` lib usage can be find in the following express based web-application: https://github.com/przemek-nowicki/node-express-template.ts/blob/master/src/server.ts

-Note: RnR is using node signals which means it does not work on Worker threads.
+**Note:** RnR is using node signals which means it does not work on Worker threads.
+It uses SIGPIPE signal to communicate between nodejs processes.
+By default the SIGPIPE is ignored by NodeJS.
+However it is recommend to check if you don't have a listener installed on SIGPIPE in your project before you use `rnr` library.